HavierD/KnowMyProgress/README.md

 Main Language: Java

-It is also one of my Java exercising tool for me.
-Therefore, most of Java features are all used inside the program (e.g., Interfaces & Factory Patterns for different implementations; Stream for processing word list etc.)

 # TODO
 * The program is currently using my local Oracle database.
 For those without an IT background who are interested in using it, I plan to develop a version that uses Excel to store and visualize data.